vignesh27-97/Spotify-Hadoop-Big-Data-Analysis/README.md

 # Spotify-Hadoop-Big-Data-Analysis

-•	Configured Hadoop ecosystem and executed multiple MapReduce programs in Java for data extraction and aggregation
+•	Configured Hadoop ecosystem and executed multiple MapReduce programs in Java for data extraction, transformation and aggregation

 •	Developed Pig Latin scripts for analyzing the top performing artists based on streaming regions and stored into HDFS